My specialist experience working with young people with additional needs to develop trusting and meaningful relationships:

 For six years, I taught autistic students in a special resource base within an outstanding mainstream primary school.
 I tailored my teaching methods to accommodate the unique needs of each student, incorporating visual supports, structured routines, and sensory breaks to enhance students’ learning experience.
 My goal was always to create inclusive and supportive classroom environments that allowed students to thrive.
 I taught across EYFS, Key Stage 1 and Key Stage 2, developing the curriculum and modelling best practices to support autistic learners.
 I trained staff, and I was promoted to Lead Teacher for Autism.
 I now work part-time as an Advisory Teacher for Autism for a London Borough, supporting autistic people in all education settings, and delivering training workshops to professionals and parents.
 I love supporting young people to explore their autistic identity and begin to advocate for their needs.

-My experience working with young people with PDA:
+My experience teaching young people with challenging behaviour

 My experience teaching Primary English: